kuprogrammingclub/Weekly-Problems-2012-2015/README.md

 ACM Comp Prog keeps an expanding list of regional competitive and learning opportunites.
 See below:

 Competitions
+- KU ACM Intramural Programming Competition - A yearly competition conducted mid Spring Semester open to all KU students.
+Five hours are given to complete a problem set of 10.

 - Consortium for Computing Sciences in Colleges: Central Plains - CCSC:CP holds a yearly regional computer science conference that hosts lectures, presentations, as well as a programming competition. http://www.ccsc.org/centralplains/

 - Hack the Midwest - Hackathon hosted in Kansas city.
 As part of registration, competitors submit an idea for an application they intend to make from scratch within 24 hours. http://www.hackthemidwest.com/